 Sec.
 8. The proposed street lighting maintenance assessments referenced here are intended to be in addition to or in replacement of the existing assessment, as specified in the Engineer's Report.
 Where the proposed assessment is to be in addition to the existing assessment, whether the proposed assessment is levied or abandoned, the existing assessment shall not be affected.
-Where the proposed assessment is to be in replacement of the existing assessment, if the proposed assessment is not levied, the existing assessment shall not be affected.
+Where the proposed assessment is not levied, the existing assessment of the existing assessment, if the proposed assessment is not levied, the existing assessment shall not be affected.